 New income, sales use or other tax laws, statutes, rules, regulations or ordinances could be enacted at any time, or interpreted, changed, modified or applied adversely to us, any of which could adversely affect our business operations and financial performance.
 We are currently unable to predict whether such changes will occur and, if so, the ultimate impact on our business.
 To the extent that such changes have a negative impact on us, including as a result of related uncertainty, these changes may materially and adversely impact our business, financial condition, results of operations and cash flows.
-For example, beginning in 2022, the Tax Cuts and Jobs Act of 2017 eliminates the option to deduct research and development expenditures and requires taxpayers to amortize them over five years pursuant to Section 174 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, or 15 years for expenditures attributable to research and development conducted outside the United States.
-If the requirement is not modified or deferred, it may materially reduce our cash flows.

-We carry out research and development activities including, but not limited to, developing ensifentrine for various indications and delivery methods, and as a result we benefit in the U.K. from the HM Revenue and Customs, or HMRC, small and medium sized enterprises research and development relief, or SME R&D Relief, which provides relief against U.K. Corporation Tax.
+We carry out research and development activities including, but not limited to, developing ensifentrine for various indications and delivery methods, and as a result we have previously benefitted in the U.K. from the HM Revenue and Customs, or HMRC, small and medium sized enterprises research and development relief, or SME R&D Relief, which provides relief against U.K. Corporation Tax or is surrenderable for a cash credit where a company is loss making and relevant criteria are met.

-Broadly, SME R&D Relief comprises two elements, (a) allowing qualifying SMEs to deduct a total of 230% expected to reduce to 186% for expenditure incurred on or after April 1, 2023 of their qualifying expenditure from their yearly profit for U.K. Corporation Tax purposes (the deduction is given by allowing an additional 130% deduction (expected to reduce to 86% for expenditure incurred after April 1, 2023) plus the usual 100% deduction), or the SME R&D Additional Deduction and, (b) where there are not sufficient profits for U.K. Corporation Tax purposes to fully utilize the SME R&D Additional Deduction, the excess ("surrenderable losses") can be carried forward to offset against future taxable profits, or a tax credit currently equal to 14.5% (expected to reduce to 10% from April 1, 2023) of such surrenderable loss can be claimed in cash, or the SME R&D Tax Credit.
+Broadly, SME R&D Relief allows qualifying SMEs to deduct a total of 186% of their qualifying expenditure from their yearly profit for U.K. Corporation Tax purposes (the deduction is given by allowing an additional 86% deduction plus the usual 100% deduction).
+Where there are not sufficient profits for U.K. Corporation Tax purposes to fully utilize the SME R&D Additional Deduction, the excess ("surrenderable losses") can be carried forward to offset against future taxable profits, or a tax credit currently equal to 10% of such surrenderable loss can be claimed in cash, or the SME R&D Tax Credit (i.e., the excess losses are surrendered in exchange for a cash credit payment).